GENERAL ART (COLLEGE PREP) 9-12

-This course presents the Internet as a Design/Art medium and provides an in-depth introduction to graphics and interface design for the Web.
+This course presents the internet as a design/art medium and provides an in-depth introduction to graphics and interface design for the Web.
 Students will be exposed to the procedures, methods, techniques, and software used by professional website designers.
 Through a combination of demonstration, research, and hands-on projects, students will learn how to create and integrate digital images, artwork, animation, sound, and video into a working website.
 This course will also introduce students to the basics of information design.
 Working both independently and as part of a creative design team, students will learn to target a specific audience and create a website experience that is entertaining, motivating, and informative.
 An introduction to HTML for designers and artists will be part of this class.
 Students will also learn how to control and update websites.
-Note: This course may be used for computer literacy credit.

-This course will provide students with real life understanding and application of the process used to program and animate a functioning video game.
+This course will provide students with real-life understanding and application of the process used to program and animate a functioning video game.
 Courses will be structured like a working video game design team.
-Students will be exposed to and work in the many different roles within the game creation process.
+Students will be exposed to and work in the many different roles within the video game design process.
 These two courses will run simultaneously, bringing the roles together to create a finished game.
 THIS IS A DOUBLE PERIOD CLASS.

 FASHION PHOTOGRAPY (COLLEGE PREP) 9-12

 Fashion Photography explores both editorial (magazine spread) and commercial (advertising) fashion photography in the classroom studio and on-location around the school.
 Students will learn to model, direct, conceptualize, and take beautiful fashion photographs.
-Different themes each week include Formalwear, Retro, Old Hollywood, Cover Girl, Shoes & Accessories, Natural Light, Portraits, and more.
+Different themes each week include Formal Wear, Retro, Old Hollywood, Cover Girl, Shoes & Accessories, Natural Light, Portraits, and more.
 Students will have the opportunity to create new fashions with their wardrobes from home.
-The course explores camera techniques, lighting, styling, hair, make-up, & digital beauty retouching and will simulate professional on-set experiences.
+The course explores camera techniques, lighting, styling, hair, make-up, and digital beauty retouching, and will simulate professional on-set experiences.
 Historical and contemporary fashion and photographers will be discussed.
 Students may keep all hi-resolution photographs taken in the course.